Nerlin Membreño

-Nerlin Alexis Membreño Flores (born June 24, 1972 in Tegucigalpa) is a retired Honduran football defender.
+Nerlin Alexis Membreño Flores (born June 24, 1972) is a retired Honduran football defender.

 Club career

 After a lengthy spell at Olimpia and a few seasons at Victoria, Membreño finished his career at Atlético Olanchano in Liga Nacional de Honduras.

 International career

 Membreño made his debut for Honduras in a May 1991 UNCAF Nations Cup match against Panama and has earned a total of 17 caps, scoring 1 goal.
 He has represented his country in 5 FIFA World Cup qualification matches and played at the 1991 UNCAF Nations Cup as well as at the 1998 CONCACAF Gold Cup.

 His final international was a March 2000 friendly match against Chile.